getlunchtray/nomad-bank/README.md

 ![Alt text](./conversionexample.png?raw=true "Conversion Example")

 At the moment I've only been able to implement this for the banks and currencies I have access to.
 The good news is, it's super easy to implement for other banks.

 Right now it can handle the following banks and currencies:

 ##### Banks
 * ScotiaBank (Canada)
 * Charles Schwab Bank (USA)
+* Barclays (USA)

 ##### Currencies
 * Canadian Dollars <> Euros
 * Canadian Dollars <> Bulgarian Lev
+* Canadian Dollars <> US Dollars
 * US Dollars <> Euros
 * US Dollars <> Bulgarian Lev
+* Bulgarian Lev <> Euros

 ### A few caveats